John Churchill, 1st Duke of Marlborough: Assessment

-Marlborough was ruthlessly ambitious, relentless in the pursuit of wealth, power and social advancement, earning him a reputation for avarice and miserliness.
-These traits may have been exaggerated for the purposes of party faction but, notes Trevelyan, nearly all other statesmen of the day were engaged in founding families and amassing estates at the public expense; Marlborough only differed in that he gave the public much more value for their money.
+Marlborough was ruthlessly ambitious, and relentless in the pursuit of wealth, power, and social advancement, earning him a reputation for avarice and miserliness.
+These traits may have been exaggerated for party faction but, notes Trevelyan, nearly all other statesmen of the day were engaged in founding families and amassing estates at the public expense; Marlborough only differed in that he gave the public much more value for their money.
 In his quest for fame and personal interests he could be unscrupulous, as his desertion of James II testifies.
-To Macaulay this is regarded as a piece of selfish treachery against his patron; an analysis shared by G. K. Chesterton, a devout Catholic: "Churchill, as if to add something ideal to his imitation of Iscariot, went to James with wanton professions of love and loyalty ... and then calmly handed over the army to the invader.
-To the finish of this work of art but few could aspire, but in their degree all the politicians of the Revolution were upon this ethical pattern".
+To Macaulay this is regarded as a piece of selfish treachery against his patron; an analysis shared by G. K. Chesterton, a devout Catholic: Churchill, as if to add something ideal to his imitation of Iscariot, went to James with wanton professions of love and loyalty ... and then calmly handed over the army to the invader.
+To the finish of this work of art but few could aspire, but to their degree, all the politicians of the Revolution were upon this ethical pattern.
 To Trevelyan, Marlborough's behaviour during the 1688 revolution was a sign of his "devotion to the liberties of England and the Protestant religion".
 However, his continuing correspondence with Saint-Germain was not noble.
 Although Marlborough did not wish for a Jacobite restoration his double-dealing ensured that William III and George I would never be fully disposed to trust him.

 Marlborough's weakness during Anne's reign lay in the English political scene.
-His determination to preserve the independence of the Queen's administration from control of party faction initially enjoyed full support, but once royal favour turned elsewhere, the Duke, like his key ally Godolphin, found himself isolated; first becoming little more than a servant of the Whigs, then a victim of the Tories.
-Nonetheless he has been consistently ranked as one of the greatest military commanders of the modern Era.
+His determination to preserve the independence of the Queen's administration from the control of the party faction initially enjoyed full support, but once royal favour turned elsewhere, the Duke, like his key ally Godolphin, found himself isolated; first becoming little more than a servant of the Whigs, then a victim of the Tories.